ndeet/php-ln-lnd-grpc/README.md

 To use this library you need to

-* grpc extension
+* gRPC extension
-* php >= 5.6
+* PHP >= 5.6

-Install grpc extension if not installed
+Install gRPC extension if not installed
 ```
 # pecl install grpc
 ```

 Add grpc.so to php.ini.
-For php5.6 in ubuntu it will be
+For PHP 5.6 in ubuntu it will be
 ```
 # echo 'extension=grpc.so' >> /etc/php/5.6/cli/php.ini
 ```